SteefH/InfiRest/README.md

 ----------------

 * Infi for offering the time for this project.
-* The authors and contributers of django-tastypie for making that great django app.
+* The authors and contributors of django-tastypie for making that great django app.